aabzel/fire_vast_functions/README.md

 # fire vast functions

-Vast functions are a serious problem in C-language projects for microcontrollers among immature so called firmware developers.
+Vast functions are a serious problem in C-language projects for microcontrollers among developers.

 Disadvantages of long functions: